-- Repair or replacement of any necessary electrical or mechanical components - Use of a loaner writer upon request during service (North American U.S. customers only) - Shipment of the loaner writer, to and from customers (North American U.S. customers only) - Unlimited toll-free technical support during the warranty period, 24 hours per day, 365 days per year.
+- Repair or replacement of any necessary electrical or mechanical components - Use of a loaner writer upon request during service (North American U.S. customers only) - Shipment of the loaner writer, to and from customers (North American U.S. customers only) - Unlimited toll-free technical support during the warranty period.